stktyagi/Socket-Programming-in-C/README.md

       char    **h_addr_list;  /* list of addresses from name server */
       #define h_addr  h_addr_list[0]  /* address, for backward compatiblity */
     };

+# Usage

+    gcc -o server server.c
+    ./server 8080

+choose any other port if you want.